BellaTatts/Digital-writing-folio/Week 4.md

 <img width="813" alt="Screen Shot 2025-05-13 at 10 22 26 am" src="https://github.com/user-attachments/assets/be7de964-2e1c-4647-ac98-6e1bf3825e05" />

+I'm going to leave this for now and come back to it later, once I have a more concrete idea of what I want to do.

+### Twine
 I haven't had any issues with deploying the coding playground, however, I made a note to utilise Vercel in case of any issues.

-My response to using twine - Upon trying my hand at scroll animation, I attempted to do it through big brand names such as wix, but when I attempted the coding, it required further fees, which I will discuss down below:
+My response to using twine - Upon trying my hand at scroll animation, I attempted to do it through big brand names such as wix, but when I attempted the coding, it required further fees, which I will discuss down below.
+But when I first started using Twine I found the beginner form called chapbook - which is a step below Harlow.

-Today we will focus on learning Twine, a user-friendly platform for writing interactive fiction.
-Jenny will begin with a 1990s example of pioneering hypertext fiction before sharing contemporary examples of Twine stories published in literary journals, and Lucinda will follow up in the Wednesday class with student examples so you'll have an idea of the level of work you might be expected to produce.

 Key terms in Twine -
 CSS (Cascading style sheets): is programming language for describing the presentation of HTML elements (i.e. the colors, fonts, spacing, and general layout of a web page).
 When using Twine, additional CSS rules can be added through the Story Stylesheet screen.
 This CSS is inserted into the final story and provides an opportunity to override the color and formatting choices expressed in the story format's own stylesheet.